likeskymore/tesstrain/README.md

 3. Preprocessing train data

    - Train data should be put in `data/{your_model_name}-ground-truth/`
-   - run script `py name_change.py` to match data type with the expected type of the model
+   - run script `py extension_change.py` to match data extension with the expected extension of the model

 4. Training the model